It is believed that of the 21 million bitcoins in circulation, up to 4 million have been lost forever.

 Even if your heirs know you owned cryptocurrency, there is no way they will be able to access those assets unless you also share the encrypted passcode needed to unlock your account.
-To allow for seamless inheritance would have to take into account the fact that someone might have multiple cryptocurrency accounts, multiple wallets, and therefore a number of public codes, private pins, as well as backup seed phrases.
+There can be enormous difficulty in even establishing where any of it might be located.
+To allow for seamless inheritance, you would have to take into account the fact that someone might have multiple cryptocurrency accounts, multiple wallets both on and offline, and therefore a number of public codes, private pins, as well as backup seed phrases.

 Even should these passwords be safely hidden away, then delivered at the right time, with platform and wallet having remained stable, the question remains of whether if given access your family would know what to do with it.